yskszk63/java-language-server/README.md

-# VS Code support for Java using the [Java Compiler API](https://docs.oracle.com/javase/7/docs/api/javax/tools/JavaCompiler.html)
+# Language Server for Java using the [Java Compiler API](https://docs.oracle.com/javase/7/docs/api/javax/tools/JavaCompiler.html)

 Provides Java support using the Java Compiler API.
 Requires that you have Java 8 installed on your system.